 - Verification of Illness Form: For academic consideration based on medical or psychological grounds a student may be asked to provide documentation.
 The necessity for documentation will depend upon the length of the illness and the amount of work missed during this time.

 - Letter for Academic Consideration: If an illness interfered with the completion of requirements of the academic program throughout the semester and more details are required then a Letter for Academic Consideration may be requested.
 A Letter for Academic Consideration provides a more detailed review of the circumstances of the illness and its impact on the student’s academic performance.
 To obtain a letter the student must book an appointment with the physician for follow-up and pay a fee.

 - Required: A student who does not satisfy the program requirements for continuation of study will be required to withdraw.
 After two semesters (period of rustication) the student may apply for readmission to a program at the University of Guelph.
 Readmission is not guaranteed.
 Students who are required to withdraw may submit a Request for Academic Consideration to the Academic Review Sub-Committee to ask to be allowed to continue on probation.
 A student will not be allowed to attend classes until an appeal has been granted.

-- Voluntary: Students may cancel their registration without penalty at any time up to, but not including, the first day of classes.
-Beginning with the first day of classes a student wishing to withdraw must notify Student Client Services in writing and complete the withdraw procedure (email Student Client Services at firstname.lastname@example.org for information).
-A student that wishes to withdraw from a semester after the fortieth class day of the semester must make a request for academic consideration.
+- Voluntary: Students may cancel their registration up to, but not including, the first day of classes.
+Students may withdrawal from a semester by dropping all their class sections on WebAdvisor up to and including the last day of classes.
+A student that wishes to withdraw from a semester after the last day of classes must make a request for academic consideration.
 Withdrawn semesters do not appear on the transcript.
 (Also see Time Away from Studies above.)
 Note: Students receiving assistance through the Ontario Student Assistance Program are advised to contact Student Financial Services prior to withdrawing from a semester.